8 tips for navigating Google Maps like a pro

 Get home with a single tap

 If you’re using Google Maps on Android, you can take advantage of Android’s fondness for widgets by setting up a quick shortcut to get home.
-Get the widget selector up (on most Android phones, you can do so with a long press on a blank part of the home screen), then look for the “Maps” entries and choose the one marked Directions.
+Get the widget selector up (on most Android phones, you can do so with a long press on a blank part of the home screen and select Widgets), then look for the Maps entries and choose the one marked Directions.

 When you place a widget, you can choose an address and a mode of transportation, as well as other route options, such as avoiding toll roads.
 Set the destination as “Home” and you’re good to go.
 It makes sense to do this with places you go to frequently, such as your home or office, but you can do this with any place you want to have a tap away.